 An enduring feminist icon, Kahlo’s unibrow has become shorthand for: “I won’t curb my self-expression to meet your expectations of how a woman should look.”
 That shock of dark hair on her brow is a statement rejecting stereotypes about what is and isn’t attractive.

-A new exhibition in London’s V&A museum, Frida Kahlo: Making Her Self Up, investigates how the artist shaped her visual identity via the clothes and personal artefacts she used to express her cultural heritage, femininity and politics.
-Included in the exhibition is the eyebrow pencil Kahlo used to accentuate her unibrow; a reminder that, way back in the ’40s, Kahlo was challenging beauty ideals in a way that still feels progressive today.
+In the summer of 2018, an exhibition at London’s V&A museum, Frida Kahlo: Making Her Self Up, investigated how the artist shaped her visual identity via the clothes and personal artefacts she used to express her cultural heritage, femininity and politics.
+Included in the exhibition was the eyebrow pencil Kahlo used to accentuate her unibrow; a reminder that, way back in the ’40s, Kahlo was challenging beauty ideals in a way that still feels progressive today.
 Increasingly, fuller virgin brows are celebrated, but it remains a defiant act to leave untouched, ‘untamed’ hair on your face.
 Unibrowed Cypriot model Sophia Hadjipanteli has over 180k followers on Instagram, but routinely receives abuse on the platform for not bowing to the status quo.

 Kahlo’s unibrow is important because it’s confidently unconventional.
 Her image remains a shaft of light for women who feel dictated to or shamed by narrow social constructs around what’s ‘normal’.
 “I used to think I was the strangest person in the world,” wrote Kahlo in her diary.
 “But then I thought there are so many people in the world, there must be someone just like me who feels bizarre and flawed in the same ways I do.
 I would imagine her, and imagine that she must be out there thinking of me too.
 Well, I hope that if you are out there and read this and know that, yes, it’s true I'm here, and I’m just as strange as you.”